perturbo-code/perturbo-workshop-2025/Hands-on1/README.md

 You need to change two parameters:

-1. The names of your volume;
+1. The name of your volume;
 2. The name of the image itself - instead of `tag` specify the tag of the image you want to use as a basis for creating the container.

-Full list of the command line options is provided on the [offical page](https://docs.docker.com/engine/reference/commandline/run/).
+Full list of the command line options is provided on the [official page](https://docs.docker.com/engine/reference/commandline/run/).

 Now we can run the container aaand... nothing will happen.
 The point is that inside the container itself, it has a single action prescribed to it - to run bash.
 If we run it without interactive mode, it will run bash and that will be the end of it.
 That doesn't work for us - we're interested in running inside the container.
 That's why we need to run another parameter  `-it` (means interactive):